mateuszjurewicz/notes_public/English Vocabulary.md

 to wink or blink.
 Also seen as referring to eyelids that close horizontally.
 - `obviate`
 to avoid or prevent sth undesirable, prevent a difficulty.
 E.g. having a parachute can ____ disaster.
 "Bad actions aren't ____ed by shame".
+- `palate`
+1) the roof of the mouth separating the mouth from the nasal cavity.
+2) metaphorically an intellectual taste or liking: "I heard a little too much preaching … and lost my ______ for it.".
+3) the sense of taste: "serves Korean food adapted for the American ______".
+- `palette`
+thin oval or rectangular board or tablet that a painter holds and mixes pigments on or the set of colours put on such a board.
+Metaphorically a comparable range, quality, or use of available elements: "a ___ of flavors / a ____ of vegetables on the tapas table".
 - `pall mall`
 a lawn game, precursor to croquet (pron. "kroł-kej"), popular in the 16th nad 17th century.
 Also a cigarette brand.
 - `palmistry`